jernejc/monaco-automerge/docs/architecture.md

 User authentication and document access level can be handled by a 3rd party service ([Firebase](https://firebase.google.com/docs/auth), [0Auth](https://auth0.com/)) or self-hosted and managed with something like [Keycloak](https://www.keycloak.org/).

+- User ID <> Peer ID (used by Automerge)
 - [Automerge Repo Share Policy](https://github.com/automerge/automerge-repo/tree/main/packages/automerge-repo#share-policy)
 - https://automerge.org/automerge-repo/types/_automerge_automerge_repo.SharePolicy.html

 <h2 id="elastic">Elasticsearch (*Not implemented)</h3>

-Can be used to stores document change logs, including user and other metadata.
-Provides in-depth insights and analytics on documents, users.
+Automerge prioritizes document size and compression, thus removing all metadata regarding individual changes.
+Elasticsearch can be used to store document change logs, including user and other metadata.
+This provides in-depth insights and analytics for documents and users.

 Example queries: